-Yes!
-It’s a nutrient dense food that’s high in Vitamin A. It has properties that promote both heart health and clear skin.
-It’s also versatile and easy to use in many types of recipes, so it can incorporated easily into your diet.
+Yes, pumpkin is healthy!
+It’s a nutrient-dense food that’s high in Vitamin A. It has properties that promote both heart health and clear skin.
+It’s also versatile and easy to use in many types of recipes, so it can be incorporated easily into your diet.
 If you’re using canned pumpkin, check to make sure it’s just puree and doesn’t contain added sugar.

 Can I make my own pumpkin puree?

 Obviously, it’s easy to buy canned pumpkin puree, but if you want to roast a pumpkin and make your own puree, I’d recommend Alton Brown’s simple pumpkin puree recipe.